-Perfectus Biomed generate data for global regulatory submissions.
+Perfectus Biomed generates data for global regulatory submissions.

 In May 2017, the EU Medical Device Regulation (MDR 2017/745) entered into force.
-The EU MDR applies to all manufacturers selling medical devices within Europe and requires that all technical documentation and processes be updated by May 2020.
+The EU MDR applies to all manufacturers selling medical devices within Europe and requires that all technical documentation and processes be updated, as of May 2021.
 The regulation requires inspection of technical documentation, clinical evaluation and traceability of devices through the supply chain.
 The new MDR includes a new risk classification system for in vitro diagnostic medical devices in line with international guidance.

 The U.S. Food and Drug Administration require 510(k) premarket submissions for new devices that are not subject to Pre Market Approval (PMA).
 The submission demonstrates that a device to be marketed is at least as safe and effective as a legally marketed device.
 A 510(k) submission is required when:

 - Commercial distribution of a new device is occurring for the first time.

 - There is a change/modification to an existing legally marketed device that may affect its safety or effectiveness.